Irish National Association of Australasia: Dan Minogue: Decline then reconstruction

-A new home for the INA
+A new home

 In 1953, the existing terrace houses in Devonshire Street were demolished, and as well as the céilís and other cultural events the first issue of the newspaper "Sydney Gael" was published.
 Other activities of the INA included an annual lecture at Sydney University, housie, Irish dancing, the pipe band, and the upkeep of the 1798 Memorial at Waverley Cemetery.
 Finally, in 1956, the INA Cultural Centre was completed with the help of a £37,000 loan.
-There was a grand opening on 16 September by Dan Minogue in the presence of Albert Dryer, the Irish chargé d'affaires and the mayor of Sydney, and a crowd of over two thousand.
+There was a grand opening on 16 September by Minogue in the presence of Albert Dryer, the Irish chargé d'affaires and the mayor of Sydney, and a crowd of over two thousand.

 The opening of the centre led to another upsurge in activity in the INA.
-In those days the kiosk on the building's mezzanine floor serviced the dances on the ground floor and the various meetings, card nights and band practices on the first floor.
+In those days, the kiosk on the building's mezzanine floor serviced the dances on the ground floor and the various meetings, card nights and band practices on the first floor.

-By 1958 the INA activities had expanded to include an Irish trade promotion group, a recreation group, ladies' auxiliary, drama group, handball, library and céilí dances.
+By 1958, the INA activities had expanded to include an Irish trade promotion group, a recreation group, ladies' auxiliary, drama group, handball, library and céilí dances.
 The Victorian branch of the INA, re-established two years earlier, was still in operation.
 There were also ongoing events to be organised, such as the St. Patrick's Day sports, and the national Gaelic Festival.

 As the INA moved into the 1960s the momentum continued.
 Irish goods were sold and the trade committee was flourishing, as were Irish dancing, drama, céilí, handball and golf groups.
 The major festivals were the interstate Feis, the St Patrick's Day sports carnival and the Easter concert.

-1963 saw the end of an era with the death of the INA's founder, Dr Albert Dryer on 11 April.
+The death of the INA's founder Dr Albert Dryer on 11 April 1963 saw the end of an era.
 The reduction in the number of Irish immigrants arriving in Australia and the inevitable personality clashes which had developed within the enclosed Irish community soon led to a decline in the INA's membership.
 One by one the national Feis, handball, card nights and other activities were discontinued.
-Dan Minogue, detecting the assimilation of the Irish community and the need to compete with mainstream entertainment venues for their patronage, pressed ahead with providing a licensed club for the Irish community.
-It was to be Dan Minogue's last mission in the Irish community, and he officially opened The Gaelic Club on the first floor of the INA building in 1974.
+Minogue, detecting the assimilation of the Irish community and the need to compete with mainstream entertainment venues for their patronage, pressed ahead with providing a licensed club for the Irish community.
+It was to be Minogue's last mission in the Irish community, and he officially opened the Gaelic Club on the first floor of the INA building in 1974.